bem/bem-sdk/packages/deps/README.md

 # deps

-The tool to work with [dependencies](https://en.bem.info/technologies/classic/deps-spec/) in BEM.
+This is a tool for working with [dependencies](https://en.bem.info/technologies/classic/deps-spec/) in BEM.

 [![NPM Status][npm-img]][npm]